qrst07/cloudmc-standard-kb/en/gcp-compute-service/gcp-working-with-instances.md

   1. The dialogue box will disappear.
 A firewall rule will be created allowing SSH traffic (port 22) to this instance.
 A notification will appear, providing the SSH command that can be used to connect to the instance.

 **Note:**  Your SSH client should already be configured with the private key for the public key you have selected.

+### Connect via Remote Desktop (for Microsoft Windows-based instances)

+Use this command to configure RDP access to the instance.

+1. From the **Compute** tab, click the **Action** menu to the right of the instance, and select *Set password*.
+This operation can only be performed on an instance in the **running** state.
+1. The *Set password* dialogue box will appear.
+Enter your username, and click *Submit*.
+   **Note:**  Setting the password for an account that already exists can cause loss of the account's encrypted data.
+1. Momentarily, a dialogue box will appear.
+It will display the IP address of the instance, and the credentials to log in.
+1. Configure your Remote Desktop client with these parameters to connect to the instance.